Role

 "You have given us a tool, not a toy" (Amberol's shopfloor personnel)

-Draquila's academic research interest centres around improving company’s productivity through process innovation via the alignment of management philosophies, technology, and people.
-This includes the design, development, and deployment of customised business solutions according to contextual business environments through action research.
+Draquila's academic research and practice centres around improving organisation’s productivity through process innovation via the alignment of management philosophies, technology, and people.
+This includes the design, development and implementation of human-centred decision support systems, according to contextual business environments through action research.

 As part of Romo's wider digital transformation initiative, this project seeks to explore the use of 'Methodology before Technology' approach to increase Romo's productivity via Flow Management.